Lorain County Rural Democrats

 The Rural Dems meet on the second Monday of each month in locations throughout Lorain County.

-The February meeting will be on Monday February 9, 2026 at the Historic Grafton School located at 111 Elm Street in Grafton.
+The April meeting will be on Monday April 13th, 2026 at the Historic Grafton School located at 111 Elm Street in Grafton.
 Social time at 6:30 pm and the meeting begins at 7:00 pm.

 Get Involved !